luccabb/mms_floodfill/README.md

 - Spaces in file paths are not allowed, you may need to change the default Python install path
 - Communication with the simulator is done via stdin/stdout, use stderr for logging
 - Descriptions of all available API methods can be found at [mackorone/mms#mouse-api](https://github.com/mackorone/mms#mouse-api)
-- The example code is a simple left wall following algorithm